superflows-dev/react-sf-themes/README.md

 ## Introduction

-Use the react-sf-themes package to access the default theme provided by Superflows.
-Then customize it further by changing the default color values & spaces to suit your UI.
+Use the react-sf-themes package to access the global configuration and the default theme provided by Superflows.
+If needed you can customize it as you want by changing the default values to suit your UI.

 <br />

 ## How It Works

 Customization works as follows:
-- Access the default color theme using this package
+- Access the default configuration and theme values using this package
-- Modify the colors as per your requirement
+- Modify them as per your requirement
-- Pass the modified theme to your Superflows components
+- Pass the modified object to your Superflows components

 <br />

 ## Theme

-Theme is a set of:
+This package provides default values for:
 - Variants
 - Types
 - Colors
+- Spaces
+- Modes
+- InputTypes

 ### Variants